Langesund

-is the administrative centre of Bamble Municipality in Telemark county, Norway.
-The town is located on a peninsula along the Langesundsfjorden near the Skaggerak coast.
+Langesund (/no/) is the administrative centre of Bamble Municipality in Telemark county, Norway.
+The town is located on a peninsula along the Langesundsfjorden near the Skagerrak coast.
 The town of Stathelle lies about 4 km to the northwest.
-The 0.88 km2 town was established as a ladested in 1765 and on 1 January 1838 it became a self-governing municipality.
+The town was established as a ladested in 1765 and on 1 January 1838 it became a self-governing municipality.
 In 1964, it became part of Bamble Municipality.